jeremiah-c-leary/vhdl-style-guide/docs/context_rules.rst

 context_017
 ###########

-This rule checks for a single space after the context identifier.
+This rule checks for a single space between the context identifier and the **is** keyword.

 **Violation**